lexrus/LTMorphingLabel/README.md

 ### [CocoaPods](http://cocoapods.org)

 1. Install the latest release of CocoaPods: `gem install cocoapods`
-2. Add this line to your Podfile: `pod 'LTMorphingLabel', '~> 0.0.8'`
+2. Add this line to your Podfile: `pod 'LTMorphingLabel', '~> 0.0.9'`
 3. Install the pod: `pod install`

 ## Usage

 1. Change the class of a label from UILabel to LTMorphingLabel;
-2. Programatically set a new String to its text property.
+2. Programmatically set a new String to its text property.

 ## Unit tests